 PROGRESS

-We continue to be impressed by the enthusiasm and commitment of our clients, our wonderful volunteers and not least the constant support and creative ideas from Mary and Duncan in terms of designing the monthly activities.
+We were continually impressed by the enthusiasm and commitment of our clients, our wonderful volunteers and not least the constant support and creative ideas from Mary and Duncan in terms of designing the monthly activities.

-The level of attendance is excellent with an average of 12 participants several of whom have attended every session run to date.
-This is a sign of the value the clients attach to the day.
-Although the weather has sometimes been unkind this has not shaken their commitment to show up.
+The level of attendance remained excellent with an average of 12 participants several of whom have attended every session run to date.
+This is a sign of the value the clients attached to the day.
+Although the weather has sometimes been unkind this never shook their commitment to show up.

-The activities have been a mix of nature wellbeing sessions and woodcraft activities.
+The activities were a mix of nature wellbeing sessions and woodcraft activities.
 Take a look at some of the activities, listed under ‘So far so good…’ to the right.

-At the end of each session, we gather round the fire (which the clients are now able to build and maintain) to share feedback on the day.
-All the clients confirm that they feel more confident, physically active and have a far better understanding and appreciation for nature conservation.
+At the end of each session, we gathered round the fire (which the clients are now able to build and maintain) to share feedback on the day.
+All the clients confirmed that they feel more confident, physically active and have a far better understanding and appreciation for nature conservation.

-We will continue to build on these skills at our monthly sessions.
-As clients move on (some happily back into employment) we bring new participants on board from the Furness peninsula area as identified by Glenn Mahaffy, our inspiring project leader from Mind.
+As clients move on (some happily back into employment) we brought new participants on board from the Furness peninsula area as identified by Glenn Mahaffy, our inspiring project leader from Mind.
 Glenn leads a number of monthly ecotherapy activities and was a key driver in the creation of the Mind Garden on a piece of wasteland ground in Barrow.
 This garden is an interpretation of the 2023 Chelsea gold winning Mind garden created by Andy Strugeon who came to Barrow to support and oversee its development.
-In 2023 Mind in Furness won the National Mind Excellence Award in the Environment category.
+In 2023, Mind in Furness won the National Mind Excellence Award in the Environment category.